 Major Desktop Improvements

-You can quickly view all your starred files by selecting the ‘Starred’ bookmark in the file manager sidebar.
+You can view all of your starred files in Nautilus by selecting the ‘Starred’ bookmark in the file manager’s sidebar – east!

 The Disco Dingo features a new background wallpaper and an updated Yaru GTK & icon theme.